Pocket/renovate-config/README.md

 Run the following to validate your renovate json

-`npx --package renovate -c 'renovate-config-validator'`
+`cp default.json5 renovate.json5 && npx --package renovate -c 'renovate-config-validator'`

+Note: We need to cp default.json5 because the renovate-validator only looks for files named renovate.

 # Default Preset
 Because JSON doesn't support comments, this readme walks through all the options.